mishelashala/zettelkasten/reference/Consistency Models.md

 ## Eventual consistency

 "This is a specific form of weak consistency.
-Given anough time, all updates are propagated, and all replicas are consistent."
+Given enough time, all updates are propagated, and all replicas are consistent."

 Alex Xu, System Design Interview